lucasvanlierop/website/source/_posts/read-only-containers.md

 ## Rounding up

+- *Do all containers need to have an immutable file system?*
+Of course this is up to you.
+I would recommend that at least containers where scripts/binaries can be executed should be immutable.
+So web and application servers and maybe even database servers.

 - *Should development containers have an immutable file system too?*
 Not necessarily since it's a mainly security measure for production situations.
 However it's better to have a similar setup across all environments so possible issues can be spotted before going to production.

-- *Do all containers need to have an immutable file system?*
-In general I would recommend to at least make containers where scripts/applications should be immutable.
-So web and application servers and maybe even database servers.
-And yes: unexpected code execution should not be possible at all, query parameters should be escaped etc. but as with all security measures it's [Defense in depth](https://en.wikipedia.org/wiki/Defense_in_depth_(computing)) that makes a system more secure.

 *FYI: The examples above are taken from a legacy WordPress project.
 Since I'm not a WordPress expert at all I intentionally run it in an immutable container to reduce the attack vector and to prevent unplanned automatic updates from happening.
 For some more context check the full Docker Compose config at the time of writing for both